szymek156/bike_computer_esp32/README.md

 * Created a GUI for Activities, Statistics
 * Able to select from several Activity types
 * Activity starts, shows summary data, records are stored in FIT file
+* Bluetooth Low Energy GATTS server is running, exposing characteristic to list files, and fetch selected file
-* Currently WIP: BT communication to download the FIT file from the device.
+* Currently WIP: Add GUI for BLE